D.O.B. 11 Nov 1982

 "I've got to the semi-finals of the World, I have done the semi-finals of the UK and won a couple of ranking events so I am not too far away.
 I am improving and getting better," said Walden.

 The 2008 Shanghai Masters will live forever in the memory of Walden as it gave him his first ranking title.

 And the talented Chester-based potter did it the hard way, dispatching snooker legends and rising stars alike on his way to the trophy.
 Walden knocked out Stephen Hendry, Neil Robertson, Steve Davis and Mark Selby to set up a final clash with world No 1 Ronnie O'Sullivan, then played brilliantly to register one of the shocks of the season with a 10-8 victory.

 "I'm thrilled to bits to win my first tournament," said Walden.
 "I hope I can go on and achieve more now.
 I want to get into the top 16 and win more tournaments."

 Walden is a keen Liverpool fan and often visits Anfield to watch the 2005 European champions.
 He enjoys travelling and frequently flies to Las Vegas with his friends.
-He has also become an enthusiastic long distance runner and took part in the New York Marathon in 2009.
+For a while he was an enthusiastic long distance runner and took part in the New York Marathon in 2009.